deanishe/alfred-workflow/docs/script_filter_results.rst

     </items>

 The first line is the standard XML declaration.
-If you're generating your own XML, you should probably stick use a declaration exactly as shown here and ensure your XML is encoded as UTF-8 text.
+If you're generating your own XML, you should probably use a declaration exactly as shown here and ensure your XML is encoded as UTF-8 text.
 If you're using **Alfred-Workflow**, the XML declaration will be generated for you and it will ensure that the XML output is UTF-8-encoded.